-Jiri Vackar [Jiří Vackář] invented his VFO oscillator during late 40s.
+Jiri Vackar [correctly pronounced as "Vatzkaarz"] invented his VFO oscillator during late 1940s.
 It is probably the most stable VFO oscillator known.
-Thanks George!

-The Vackar configuration is rarely used because of known reason.
-(The NIH, not-invented-here syndrome).
+The Vackar oscillator configuration is rarely used because of known reason.

-A while ago, I thought about subtracting oscillator for PLL VHF synthesizer.
+A while ago, I thought about fine tuning oscillator for PLL based VHF synthesizer.
 Few designs failed high expectations.
-I used Colpitts, Clapp, Hartley, Pierce, and Seiler.
+I tried Colpitts, Clapp, Hartley, Pierce, and Seiler.
 Junk.
 The Butler is better than single active component oscillator, but it is not good enough.
 Commonly used oscillator configuration does not guarantee good performance.
 The signal clipping by diodes guarantees additional phase noise and thermal frequency drift.
-The best oscillators very commonly use two or three active devices.
-This is valid for VCOs, TCXOs and OCXOs.
-The second device acts as an impedance converter, isolation amplifier, AGC circuit, and a phase shifter.
-The articles in QST very often copy old mistakes, and limiter diodes.
-U.L.Rohde from Univ. of Washington wrote few articles about the poison of limiter diodes in oscillators.
-TS-950 use diodes in oscillators..
+The best oscillators use two or three active devices.
+This is valid for the VCO, VCXO, TCXO, and OCXO.
+The second active device acts as an impedance converter, isolation amplifier, AGC circuit, series RF power dissipation device, and a phase shifter.
+Be aware the articles in QST very often copy old mistakes, and limiter diodes.
+U.L.Rohde from U of Washington wrote few articles about the poison of limiter diodes in oscillators.
+Kenwood.

 Ordinary oscillator has poor tuning range, the output voltage swing is unstable, and the frequency stability is poor as well.
 The industry tries hard to make its sale pitch, to replace single oscillator with 50 ICs, digital dividers, approximation registers, thermostats, and other junk.
 Now what?